Chart Color Schemes

 Infrastructure

-Manly West has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Manly West has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Notable projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (scheduled for completion in 2023), Rivermakers Precinct (commenced in June 2022), and Manly Road Residences (expected to finish by late 2024).
+AreaSearch identified 15 projects likely impacting the area.
+Key projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (commencing 2023), Rivermakers Precinct (expected completion 2024), and Manly Road Residences (scheduled for 2025).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.